cosmointeractive/pagestudio.framework/README.md

-#PIP
+#What is PageStudio

-PIP is a tiny application framework built for people who use a LAMP stack.
-PIP aims to be as simple as possible to set up and use.
+PageStudio is a tiny Application Development Framework built for people who use a LAMP stack.
+It aims to be as simple as possible to set up and use.

 Visit [http://gilbitron.github.com/PIP](http://gilbitron.github.com/PIP/) for more information and documentation.

+## Release Information

+Currently not released.
+We are working realy hard to make this available soon.

+## Changelog and New Features

+This information will be available once released.

-## Requirements
+## Server Requirements

-* PHP 5.1 or greater
+* PHP version 5.5 or newer is recommended.
-* MySQL 4.1.2 or greater
+* MySQL 5.0 or greater is recommended.
 * The mod_rewrite Apache module

 ## Installation